ansarilaith/laith-taha/EZIoT_SDK/README.md

 1. **Pass Data Between Devices** - You can easily send commands to devices and pass data between devices by using the `group` and `device` values.
 Just post data using a specific group and device, and then the target device can get that data using the same group and device.
 Easy.

-1. **Locate Device on the Internet** - In other words: **Dynamic DNS**.
+1. **Locate a Device on the Internet** - In other words: **Dynamic DNS**.
 You can let `eziot.link` create a dynamic link to your device so that it will be visible to others and easy for you to find.

 ## What Can't I Do?